How to Make Lemon Curd

 - 2/3 cup (134g) granulated sugar

-- zest from 3 lemons
+- lemon zest from 2 lemons

-- 1/3 cup (80ml) fresh lemon juice (about 3 lemons)1
+- 1/3 cup (80ml) fresh lemon juice (about 3 lemons)

 - 1/8 teaspoon salt

-- 6 Tablespoons (86g) unsalted butter, softened to room temperature2
+- 6 Tablespoons (86g) unsalted butter, softened to room temperature

 - Fill the bottom pot of your double boiler with 1-2 inches of water.
 Place on high heat.
 Once the water begins to boil, reduce heat to low to keep the water at a simmer.

 - Remove pan from heat.
 Cut the butter into 6 separate pieces and stir each piece into the curd 1 at a time.
 The butter will melt from the heat of the curd.
-Pour curd into a jar or bowl and place a piece of plastic wrap directly on top-- so it is touching the top of the curd.
+Pour curd into a jar or bowl and place a piece of plastic wrap directly on top so it is touching the top of the curd.
 This prevents a skin from forming on top.
 The curd will continue to thicken as it cools.